Transition2014/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World
+Write a script that prints Hello, World.
-Write a script that displays a confused smiley”
+Write a script that displays a confused smiley.